Rishabh1928/Book_Recommendation_System/README.md

 # Book_Recommendation_System
-These project is part of the “Machine Learning &amp; Advanced Machine Learning” curriculum as capstone projects at Almabetter.
+This project is part of the “Machine Learning &amp; Advanced Machine Learning” curriculum as capstone projects at Almabetter.

 ## Objective